-Malad Gorge Walk is a 1.5 mile moderately trafficked out and back trail located near Hagerman, ID that features a river and is good for all skill levels.
+Malad Gorge Walk is a 1.5 mile moderately trafficked out and back trail located near Hagerman, Idaho that features a river and is good for all skill levels.
 The trail is primarily used for hiking and walking and is accessible from March until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash